Snow Valley Iowa Basketball Schools at Wartburg College

 He was a member of the McDonald’s All-American Game Selection Committee.

-Showalter lives in Colorado Springs with his wife Vicky, with whom he has two children and four grandchildren.
+Showalter splits his time between Colorado Springs and Iowa City with his wife Vicky, with whom he has two children and four grandchildren.

 Co-Director Jerry Slykhuis (1943-2016)

 For 40 years, Jerry Slykhuis coached through a philosophy based on fundamental development and individual growth.
 He instilled values of hard work and dedication and transformed the lives of players from all over the world.
-After the tragic loss of Jerry, we dedicate this 2017 camp season to him, a dear friend and one of Iowa's greatest coaches.View Jerry Slykhuis (1943-2016)'s Bio ⟩
+After the tragic loss of Jerry, we dedicate this camp season to him, a dear friend and one of Iowa's greatest coaches.View Jerry's Bio ⟩

 Jerry was the former Cedar Falls and Fort Madison Head Coach, boasting over 500 wins.
 Coach Slykhuis was inducted into the Iowa High School & Ft.
 Madison Hall of Fames and named 12 times district & 2 times State Coach of the Year.